rtemka/js-basics-monster-killer/README.md

-### This is the second projeckt from [this course](https://www.udemy.com/course/javascript-the-complete-guide-2020-beginner-advanced)
+### This is the second project from [this course](https://www.udemy.com/course/javascript-the-complete-guide-2020-beginner-advanced)

-# it's monster killer game using simple if's and loops.
+#### it's monster killer game using simple if's and loops.